Sathima Bea Benjamin

-Beatrice "Sathima Bea" Benjamin (17 October 1936 – 20 August 2013) was a South African vocalist and composer, based for nearly 45 years in New York City.
+Beatrice "Sathima Bea" Benjamin (17 October 1936 – 20 August 2013) was a South African vocalist and composer based in New York City for nearly 45 years.

 Early life

-She was born Beatrice Bertha Benjamin in Claremont, Cape Town, South Africa; her father, Edward Benjamin, was from the island of St. Helena off the coast of West Africa, and her mother, Evelyn Henry, had roots in Mauritius and the Philippines.
-As an adolescent, she first performed popular music in talent contests at the local cinema (bioscope) during the intermission.
+She was born Beatrice Bertha Benjamin in Claremont, Cape Town, South Africa.
+Her father, Edward Benjamin, was from the island of St. Helena off the coast of West Africa, and her mother, Evelyn Henry, had roots in Mauritius and the Philippines.
+As an adolescent, Benjamin first performed popular music in talent contests at the local cinema (bioscope) during the intermission.
 By the 1950s she was singing at various nightclubs, community dances and social events, performing with notable Cape Town pianists Tony Schilder and Henry February, among others.
 She built her repertoire watching British and American movies and transcribing lyrics from songs heard on the radio, where she discovered Nat King Cole, Billie Holiday, Doris Day, Ella Fitzgerald.
 These musicians would come to influence her singing style, notably in terms of light phrasing and clear diction.

 At the age of 21, she joined Arthur Klugman's travelling show Coloured Jazz and Variety on a tour of South Africa.
 When the production failed, she found herself stranded in Mozambique, where she met South African saxophonist Kippie Moeketsi.
-In 1959, she returned to Cape Town's now thriving jazz scene, where she met pianist Dollar Brand (later known as Abdullah Ibrahim), whom she would marry in 1965.
+In 1959, she returned to Cape Town's now thriving jazz scene, where she met pianist Dollar Brand (later known as Abdullah Ibrahim), whom she married in 1965.
 In that same year she recorded what would have been the first jazz LP in South Africa's history.
 Entitled My Songs for You, with accompaniment by Ibrahim's trio, the recording of mostly standards was never released.